 With Islamorada being almost completely surrounded by water, there’s no shortage of marine life and water activities.
 Whether you’re visiting Islamorada with kids or without, you’re sure to find something there for everyone on your family vacation in the Keys.
 The laid-back feel in Islamorada also makes it a great place to sit along the water with a drink in hand and nothing to do but relax.

-If you have slightly older children, deep sea fishing is one of the most popular things to do in Islamorada, Florida.
-The guys in our family went offshore fishing one day and had a great time with Captain Casey out of Whale Harbor Marina.
-While they didn’t catch the sailfish they initially went out for, they had a great day.
-The water was smooth and the wahoo, red snapper and king mackerel were plentiful.
+Deep sea fishing in Islamorada, FL is one of the most popular things to do in the area.
+The guys in our family went offshore fishing one day and had a great time with Captain Casey.
+While they didn’t catch the sailfish they initially went out for that day, the wahoo, red snapper and king mackerel were plentiful.
 (And we ate some yummy fish that night!)
-You can find Captain Casey at Sea Monkey Charters.
-My family has fished with him since this trip and highly recommends him if you’re looking for a fishing charter in Key Largo or Islamorada.
+You can find Captain Casey at Sea Monkey Charters, located at the Baker’s Cay Resort marina.
+My family has fished with him a few times and highly recommends him if you’re looking for a fishing charter in Key Largo or Islamorada.

 Walk with the Manatees